Travel Grants and Research Awards

 Forms must be signed by the department chair and the student requesting travel funds.

 Upon return from the conference, the student must submit a Travel Reimbursement Form (this link takes you to the form on our Procurement website).
 Only the amounts authorized will be reimbursed.
-All receipts from your travel MUST be attached to your Travel Reimbursement Form (gas, hotel, registration, flights, etc.)
+All receipts from your travel MUST be attached to your Travel Reimbursement Form (gas, hotel, registration, flights, etc.).
+Students must submit all final documents and receipts within 30 days of the return from the trip or they will be ineligible for future travel grants.

 Due to limited funding, only one award per fiscal year may be granted to an individual.
 All applications require the signature of the department chair or graduate program coordinator before evaluation and approval by the Graduate School and must be submitted at least 10 days prior to the date of the trip.